Tudor (name)

-Tudor is a surname and given name of Welsh origin.
-It comes from the Brythonic Tudur, itself a derivation of Toutorīx which was conflated with Tewdwr or Tewdr.
+Tudor is a surname and given name of Welsh origin, and also a separate name of Romanian origin.
+The Welsh name comes from the Brythonic Tudur, itself a derivation of Toutorīx which was conflated with Tewdwr or Tewdr.
 It is related to the name Theodore.
+While Tudor (and Tudora in its female form) is also a first name of Romanian origin, also related to Teodor.

 The English royal dynasty, the House of Tudor (descended from the Welsh Tudors of Penmynydd) including prominent members: